mil/School/notes/PHIL-4224/Final/Structure-of-J.md

     - Alternatively under strong foundationalism there is the idea that a set of baisc beliefs may have some feature or property X which ground all basic beliefs.
 Any belief with property X may thus be said to be a basic belief.
 These basic beliefs need not much justified any further and all other beliefs may build upon them.
 Not so much epistemic as it is law.

 3.  **BonJour argues that the foundationalist cannot actually solve the regress problems using basic beliefs.
 Explain his argument.**
     - In both cases mentioned before: the law like connection and the cognitive giveness, they are both insufficient and unsound groundings for knowledge.
 They end epistemic justification regress problem with ad-hoc solution.
-Sosa gives several arguments to the effect that the coherentist critique fails because of its reliance on the Intellectual Model of Justification.
-Explain at least one of those arguments.
-    - If we assume the intellectual model of justification is detrimental for functionalism that further we must accept that any normative theory of epistmology is un-achievable.
-Since propositional attitudes can justify propositional attitudes ad no more, how do we say what this set of propositional attitudes supervenes on.
     - There are no ways to distinguish between cognitive given believes and epistemically concerned beliefs.
 Without a clear distinction between these two types of beliefs, there seems to be little true grounding for foundationalism.
     - They both resort to solve the epistemic justification problem by simply saying: at no point further epistemic justification is necessary.
 At this point, justification can take several forms but either way they just fall back into the pitfalls of skepticism.
-    - What is supervenience?
+    - Furthermore, Cognitive givenist  is a myth:
+        * If intuitions or immediate apprehensions construed as cognitive,
+            - Then will be both capable of giving justificationand in need of it themselves
+            - *Thus*: Cognition cannot stand alone for we need some sort of grounding for our cognition
+        * If intuitions or immediate apprehensensions *not* construed as cogntiive
+            - Then cognitive giveness is not needed to provided justification but also incapable or provoding it
+            - *Thus*: Will be impossible to say what *is* a basic belief
+        * Thus: Either Way....
+Cognitive Giveness is a Myth

 Davidson, A coherence theory of knowledge and justification
 -------------------------------------------------------------